roman-milk/roman-milk.github.io/no-such-thing-as-an-ex-slut.md

  "Mmmmm," groaned Tuli.
 She had her lips around two of their fat heads and was fluttering her tongue beneath them.

  "Oooh!" said one.
 "Nnngah" said the other.
 Their cocks started pumping a massive double barrel load of seed that gushed from the corners of her mouth in thick gets.
 She swallowed as much as she could but didn't catch half of it.
 She was a gooey mess as the third bodybuilder took handfuls of her hair and began roughly face fucking her.
 His ass clenched up and he pumped his load down her rapidly swallowing throat.
 Tuli sat back and gulped air as she wiped some of the cum from her face.
 She looked feral, her hair wild again, her eyes dilated.
-Report_Story #3